keboola/connection-docs/management/project/export/index.md

 The exported project has the following general structure:

 - `buckets.json` --- all buckets in the project and their metadata
-- `tables.json` --- all tables in the project and their metadata (bucket, columns, description, etc.).
+- `tables.json` --- all tables in the project and their metadata (bucket, columns, description, etc.)
 Table aliases are not exported.
 - `configurations.json` --- all components used in the project and *main properties* of their configurations
 - `/in/`, `/out/` and `/sys/` folders --- all project tables in the CSV format (compressed with